Havana Brown Cat Health Issues & Prevention

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Havana Browns have particular requirements based on their medium size, light shedding level, and genetic predispositions to HCM and calcium oxalate stones.
+Three variables drive daily care for Havana Browns: their medium size, their light shedding level, and their breed-associated risk of HCM and calcium oxalate stones.

 When to See the Vet